julianstephens/go-utils/httputil/auth/README.md

 )

 func main() {
-    // Create JWT manager with secret key, expiration, and issuer manager := auth.NewJWTManager("my-secret-key", time.Hour*24, "my-app")
+    // Create JWT manager with secret key, access token duration, and issuer.
+    // By default the refresh token duration is 7 days and a refresh secret is derived. manager := auth.NewJWTManager("my-secret-key", time.Hour*24, "my-app")

     // Generate basic token